-- Fail safe - Redundant - Able to stop the antenna at the maximum speed within 0.5 sec. - Able to prevent motion with the maximum torque applied to the motors - Able to keep the antenna in any parked position and with wind up to 30 m/sec.
+- Fail safe - Redundant or high reliability - Able to stop the antenna at the maximum speed within 0.5 sec. - Able to prevent motion with the maximum torque applied to the motors - Able to keep the antenna in any parked position and with wind up to 30 m/sec.